Press Release: Official Response to Lifetime & HBO Max productions

 A Statement from Elizabeth Shamblin Hannah

-Elizabeth Shamblin Hannah and family
+Elizabeth Shamblin Hannah and daughter Grace

 Elizabeth Shamblin Hannah